dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 ###Water and Sediment Detection by Specularity

-Principle Collaborator(s):

-A Description of the Project

-That takes a couple of lines
+Thwaites Glacier is one of the largest and most rapidly changing glaciers on earth.
+It is grounded on the landward sloping

+a

+a

+a

 ---